AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 Wanda (quartermaster, female genasi) welcomes everyone to the skyship (The Glittering Shroud).
 She takes us to the guest rooms.
 There is a two day travel across the desert to Shamal from Ank'Harel.
 Aza casts Leomand's tiny hut for us all to sleep in so we don’t have to take watches.
 Thekar does not join us and stays up doing some detailed stone working on the severed hand of a statue instead.
 He spots 5 rats.

 We wake up.
 There is a sandworm down below.
 It doesn’t bother us.
 Perjeon investigates the ship.
 There are three barrels of apples.
 He counts 6 apples.
 No sign of Perjeon’s father, who is being held in an unknown location as leverage by Ilena.
-Ilena joins our breakfast and is mean to Perjeon.
+Ilena joins our breakfast below deck and is mean to Perjeon.
 She tells us once we get to Shamal the airship will continue on to Tal'Dorei; we will have to get a sea ship.
 Ilena has a contact in Shamal who knows someone who survived the shipwreck.

 The cook suggests we spend time fishing for sky fish.
 She gives Perjeon the key to the armory.
 Nothing that cool in the armory.
 Perjeon takes 4 fishing poles.
 He goes fishin’.
 He catches a few fish.
 Thrast joins in the fishin’ fun.
 Thrast catches 6 fish.
 Aza makes sure we have grog to drink.
 Ilena is chilling in the hold.
 Thekar is doing more stonework.
 Aza gets their fortune read.
 Danger, Blood, getting arrested?
 Thrast gets their fortune read.
 Need more experience.